You are currently viewing 30 Health Lessons Modern Society Can Learn from Farming Communities

 Walking to the Fields

-Daily walking replaced artificial exercise routines.
+Daily walking replaced structured exercise routines.

-Moderate Physical Labor
+Moderate Physical Labour

 Functional Strength